sue-lima/weather-next-app/README.md

 ## 🔐 Setting environment variables

 1. Rename the `.env.example` file to `.env` in the project.
-2. Open the `.env` file to change the existing variable by putting your personal API key and to create new variables.
+2. Open the `.env` file to change the existing variable by putting your personal API key.
+You can also use this file to create new variables.

 ## 🔑 API Key